AdamLaV/CPPLab_2/README.md

 ### CPPLab
-My solution to CS162 weekly challenges (cpplab) + some personal projects
+My solution to CS162 weekly challenges (cpplab) + some personal projects.

 ## download and contribution 🎊